Reviewed by: HU Medical Review Board | Last reviewed: April 2023 | Last updated: October 2023

 This is not a complete list of side effects.
 Talk to your doctor about your other migraine treatments and whether gammaCore is right for you.

-Things to know about gammaCore
+Other things to know about gammaCore

 People using gammaCore reported relief from migraine pain; some within 30 minutes.2 Nearly half of the study users had little to no migraine pain within 2 hours after first use.
 Many remained pain-free for 48 hours.2